kenanb/kenanb-blog/_posts/2024-01-06-encoding-diagram-attempt.md

 ## Encoding Diagram

 Below is the diagram.
 It doesn't document [VEX encoding][wikipedia-vex-prefix].
 This is just the legacy encoding with REX prefix.
-The `ModR/M` and `SIB` bytes) are vertically placed (least-significant-bit being the top), to emphasize that REX byte "extends" the values stored of those bytes.
-Their actual placement in the instruction layout should also be clear.
+The `ModR/M` and `SIB` bytes are vertically placed (least-significant-bit being the top), to emphasize that REX byte "extends" the values stored of those bytes.
+Their actual placement in the instruction layout should also be clear
+.
 ![Legacy (non-VEX) x86-64 Instruction Encoding](/assets/img/x86-64-insn-encoding.png){: width="740" }

 The source of this diagram is (and future iterations will be) [available here in SVG form][diagram-x86-insn-encoding].[^1]